epinio/epinio/docs/decisions/20231013-authorization-roles.md

 ```

 *Note:*
-an annotation will be used because labels have some limitations about the lenght and we don't want to be restricted about the number of roles.
+An annotation will be used because labels have length-limitations and we don't want to be restricted about the number of roles.
 Also we don't need to perform any kind of lookup over the role.

-In the previous example the user will have the `epinio-role-reader` and `admin::workspace` roles.
-When working in the workspace namespace the `admin` role will be used, otherwise the `epinio-role-reader` will take over.
+In the previous example the user has the roles `epinio-role-reader` and `admin::workspace`.
+When working in the  namespace `workspace` the `admin` role will be used, otherwise the role `epinio-role-reader`.

-A Role can be simply defined as a ConfigMap (no need to be a secret) with a special label (`epinio.io/role: "true"`).
-This role contains the `actions` that this role can perform, and some metadata that can be used as descriptions (i.e.: the `name`):
+A `Role` is defined as a kubernetes `ConfigMap` (no need to be a `Secret`) with a special label (`epinio.io/role: "true"`).
+This resource contains the `actions` that the role can perform, and some metadata that can be used for descriptions (i.e.: the `name`):

 ```yaml
 apiVersion: v1